micgreene/caps-cloud/README.md

 ### Setup

-1. npm i uuid, sqs-producer, aws-sdk, faker, dotenv
+1. npm i uuid, sqs-producer, sqs-consumer, aws-sdk, faker, dotenv
 2. Ensure you have run 'aws configure' in your terminal